Promotional

 Neither has a fish.
 It's half Storm hard bait and half Storm soft

 plastic.
-It's like when the guy with the peanut butter collides with
+It's like when the guy with the peanut butter collides

 the chocolate guy and creates new combination that's dynamite.